 A motorised pedicab and cycle rickshaw.
 The cab has two seating areas that face each other.
 The seat that faces forward is the wider seat and is less than a meter long.
 The seat facing the back is narrower and meant for children but teenagers may be spotted sitting on them too.

 The latest “e-Trikes”- three-wheeled electric vehicles, that are aimed at replacing petrol-powered tricycles that have ruled the country’s side roads for decades.
-But we did not see much of them during our trip as their operation have been the subject of ongoing court legislation.
+But we did not see much of them during our trip as their operation has been the subject of ongoing court legislation.

 Discovering the other side of Manila is certainly an eye-opener of this escapade to Manila.
 This slum community is named Bataan Shipping and Engineering Company or BASECO (abbrev).
 The 56-hectare land today was once the location of a dockyard of the National Shipyard and Steel Corporation (NASSCO).
 During the reign of then-President Ferdinand Marcos in 1964, NASSCO was acquired by the Romualdez family, the kin of the president’s wife Imelda Marcos through BASECO.
-By late 1970s, the urban poor population were resettled by the Marcos administration to free up space for a planned international seaport.
-Baseco was formally declared a barangay (smallest administrative division in the Philippines and is the Filipino term for a village, district or ward) in 1980.
+By the late 1970s, the urban poor population was resettled by the Marcos administration to free up space for a planned international seaport.
+Baseco was formally declared a barangay (smallest administrative division in the Philippines and is the Filipino term for a village, district, or ward) in 1980.
 Following the People Power Revolution of 1986, the national government under Marcos’ successor Corazon Aquino sequestered the property and the urban poor population began to resettle the area. (excerpts from Wikipedia).

 According to our guide, there are about 150,000 residents in the slum and only 90,000 are registered.
-The tour was conducted by Smokey Tours, an NGO company, with 80% of the proceeds being channeled back to the community for projects to provide reliefs for the residences.
+The tour was conducted by Smokey Tours, an NGO company, with 80% of the proceeds being channeled back to the community for projects to provide relief for the residences.

-The only access road to Baseco was via 2nd Street with uneven pot-holed road and constant stream of pedicabs whizzing by, bringing residences in and out of the compound.
-The scene changes quickly into one of harsh and rugged living environment.
+The only access road to Baseco was via 2nd Street with uneven pot-holed road and a constant stream of pedicabs whizzing by, bringing residences in and out of the compound.
+The scene changes quickly into one of a harsh and rugged living environment.

 Our guide Janet explaining the water meter in Baseco.
 Potable water to some 800 residents to reduce reliance on expensive water deliveries from vendors for their daily needs.
 Residents of Baseco belong to the low-income segment, which receives subsidized water rates.
 However, not many of the households can afford the water pipe laying, the water meter set up cost nor is the infrastructure sufficient to cater to the demand.

 The Baseco trash disposal point, an unsightly scene that used to be much worse.
-The residents are reminded on the virtues of reducing waste through recycling and organic trash composting.
+The residents are reminded of the virtues of reducing waste through recycling and organic trash composting.
 Rubbish trucks come to collect the trash twice weekly.

 I was advised that photography be limited in the slum, for privacy concerns.
 But I took a few quietly to record the joyous moment our guide distribute the MacDonald’s burgers and hash browns we bought, to a group of the kids around her residence.